x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

    To resolve the issue, join the group, or ask the group's owner or moderator to approve your message.
 Refer them to the [I'm the owner of a restricted group.
 What can I do?](#im-the-owner-of-a-restricted-group-what-can-i-do) section later in this topic.

 If none of the previous steps apply or solve your issue, contact the recipient's email administrator, and refer them to the [I'm an email admin.
-How can I fix this?](#im-an-email-admin-how-can-i-fix-this) section later in this topic.
+How can I fix this issue?](#im-an-email-admin-how-can-i-fix-this-issue) section later in this topic.

 ### I'm the owner of a restricted group.
 What can I do?